bumoproject/bumo-docs-en/docs/dex_10.md

 The BUMO smart contract is implemented in JavaScript and contains the initialization function `init` and two entry functions `main`, and `query`.
 The `init` function is used to initialize the contract when it is created; the `main` function is mainly responsible for data writing, and the `query` function is responsible for data querying.

-The DEX 1.0 protocol supports free conversion between ATP tokens (see atp.md) or CTP tokens (see ctp.md) and BU, and the service fee is charged in BU.
+The DEX 1.0 protocol supports free conversion between ATP tokens and BU, and the service fee is charged in BU.
 When the assets are exchanged, the party paying BUs needs to pay the service fee separately according to the service fee ratio in addition to the planned exchange amount, which is similar to the tax excluded from the price, that is, the service fee is not included in the exchange amount.
 The party paying the atp or ctp tokens pays the service fee in BU received after the transaction is completed according to the service fee rate, which is similar to the tax included in the price, that is, the service fee is included in the exchange amount.
 The ratio of service fee to transaction amount can be set by the DEX contract.

 ## Attributes of DEX